-While most of the measures suggested in both these sex/gender-specific guidelines are to be implemented at local body level, there are some which require state level interventions, like evolving state-specific guidelines, capacity building of state and district officials and elected representatives, evolving performance indicators, and evolving tailor-made IEC messages.
+While most of the measures suggested in both these sex/gender-specific guidelines are to be implemented at local body level, there are some which require state level interventions, like evolving State-specific guidelines, capacity building of State and district officials and elected representatives, evolving performance indicators, and evolving tailor-made IEC messages.

-Nature of Problem Analysis Sanitation Cycle Institution Action Guideline Toilet and Containment Emptying and Transportation Treatment and Reuse Gender and Sanitatio n Guideline s, 2017 (Swachh- Grameen) Women bear the brunt of poor sanitation - violence, health, poor menstrual hygiene and stress Women's participation in planning, procurement, toilet construction and monitoring needs strengthening IEC messages at times are patronising and violate women's dignity The burden of maintenance of toilets falls on women and Dalits Access to toilets for transgender people, children, the elderly, the disabled needs Strengthening women's participation (50%) and leadership in planning, procurement, construction and monitoring of toilets Women SHG members being encouraged to run sanitary marts and trained to become masons Raising awareness that cleaning of individual toilets is every household member's responsibility, and cleaning of CT is every community member's responsibility, Transgenders being given access to PTs/CTs, and can use women's or men's toilets based on their choice.
-Using gender sensitive IEC messages to promote toilets 21 Working with men and boys on their role in reducing sanitation burden of women/girls Promoting menstrual hygiene managem incinerators in schools and PTs Role of transgender people when they as Creating awareness that decomposed pit material is safe to use as compost after a year of closing State level - Strengthen awareness of state level officials who decide policies, budgets, provide oversight and monitor MHM Strengthen awareness of zilla parishad and district/block level staff of all department on MHM Division of responsibilities within sectorial ministries Strengthen awareness of schools, women/men and girls/boys and groups on MHM strengthening recognised MHM guideline s, 2015 Stigma around menstruation Inadequate Information dissemination on MHM to female and male teachers, adolescent girls and boys, parents, and formation of MHM clubs in upper primary and secondary schools State level -Convergence of different ministries and schemes; sharing of good practices awareness of adolescent girls on menstruation and MHM Providing adolescent girls with menstrual hygiene management choices - information on pros and cons of different absorbents, safe space to store, wash and dry at school and home, making available low-cost sanitary napkins through SHGs State level MHM guidelines Definition and monitoring of performance indicators MHM is difficult as half the schools do not have a separate and usable girls' toilet and 132 million households do not have individual toilets MHM infrastructure for collection, emptying and safe disposal of absorbents in schools Communication and media plans Training and capacity building Source: Mir l histry of Drinking Water r and Sanitation, 2015; Ministry of Drinking Water and Sanitation, 2017
+SI.
+Nature of Sanitation Cy Sanitation Cycle No. Guideline Problem Analysis Toilet and Containment Emptying and Transportation Treatment and Reuse 1 Gender and Sanitation Guidelines, 2017 (Swachh- Grameen) Women bear the brunt of poor sanitation - violence, health, poor menstrual hygiene and stress Women's participation in planning, procurement, toilet construction and monitoring needs strengthening IEC messages at times are patronising and violate women's dignity The burden of maintenance of toilets falls on women and Dalits Access to toilets for Strengthening women's participation (50%) and leadership in planning, procurement, construction and monitoring of toilets Women SHG members being encouraged to run sanitary marts and trained to become masons Raising awareness that cleaning of individual toilets is every household member's responsibility, and cleaning of CT is every community member's responsibility, Transgenders being given access to PTs/CTs, and can use women's or men's toilets based on their choice.
+Using gender sensitive IEC messages to promote toilets 21 Working with men and boys on their role in reducing sanitation burden of Creating awareness that decomposed pit material is safe to use as compost after a year of closing State level - Strengthen awareness of state-level officials who decide policies, budgets, provide oversight and monitor MHM Strengthen awareness of zilla parishad and district/block level staff of all department on MHM Division of responsibilities within sectorial ministries Strengthen awareness of schools, women/men and girls/boys and groups on MHM